 Capt.
 Mathew BECKWITH (1610 – 1680) was Alex’s 10th Great Grandfather; one of 2,048 in this generation of the Miner line.

-He was responsible for the building of the first vessel launched at New London, the firm of Mould & Coit buildling to his order the bark “Endeavor,” which was sailed in the trade with Barbados, the vessel passing out of the possession of Matthew Beckwith in 1666, in exchange for 2000 pounds of sugar.
+Matthew was responsible for the building of the first vessel launched at New London, the firm of Mould & Coit Buildling to his order the bark “Endeavor,” which was sailed in the trade with Barbados, the vessel passing out of the possession of Matthew Beckwith in 1666, in exchange for 2000 pounds of sugar.

 Matthew Beckwith was born on 22 Sep 1610 in Pontefract, Yorkshire, England, an old, medieval town in West Yorkshire, England, Pontefract is well known for its historical market place, and most importantly, its medieval castle which was built in the Norman Conquest era.